Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ```

 Justification **for** allowing permission configuration for all CRUD operations:

 - Davide: the "simplification" would complicate authorization with no real benefit.
 True in that the authorization logic would need to change conditioned on whether the entity source was a stored procedure.
-- Aniruddh: we should leave the responsibility for the developer to properly configure hawaii; it's not our fault if they configure against the API guidelines
+- Aniruddh: we should leave the responsibility for the developer to properly configure Data API Builder; it's not our fault if they configure against the API guidelines

 Users can provide only one CRUD operation for stored-procedure.
 CREATE/UPDATE/DELETE(CUD) action will create mutation operation, while READ will create a Query operation for GraphQL.
 Providing more than one (CRUD) operation would throw an error and the engine will fail to start during initialization.